Stand-Down Comedian

 “Yeah, I like gave him a pity chuckle,” says Geffries.
 “It’s just what you do.”

 “He asked me if the price of the Oreos was the actual price or his phone number,” says stocker Gwenevieve Dunn.
 “I didn’t really get how that was funny.
-The Oreos are like $4.59, I don’t see how you could make that mistake.
+The Oreos are $5.29, I don’t see how you could plausibly make that mistake.
 But yeah, I still gave him a little laugh, whatever.”

 “Because the prices are so high!” says Peters.
 “Get it?!
 Inflation!”